-NextPay is building a multi-jurisdictional Shariah-compliant instant liquidity platform.
-Launching in April 2026, the company is anchored in Saudi Arabia (via SAMA) and is simultaneously executing a hub-and-spoke expansion to the UAE, Qatar, Kuwait, USA, UK, Australia, and Lithuania.
-Using fully automated Digital Tawarruq, NextPay converts an average SAR 3,950 consumer request into instant cash in under 60 seconds.
+NextPay is a multi-jurisdictional Shariah-compliant instant liquidity platform.
+Launching in April 2026, the company is anchored in Saudi Arabia and is actively executing a phased hub-and-spoke expansion to the UAE, Qatar, Kuwait, USA, UK, Australia, and Lithuania.
+Utilizing an automated Digital Tawarruq engine, NextPay converts consumer requests into cash in under 60 seconds.

-NextPay launches in Saudi Arabia to serve the 13.2 million expatriate workers who represent 77% of the total KSA workforce.
-This demographic is systematically unbanked regarding credit.
-In emergencies or between pay cycles, these workers rely on unregulated cash advance lenders charging predatory rates of 30-50% per month.
+NextPay launches in Saudi Arabia to serve the 13.2 million expatriate workers (77% of the KSA workforce).
+Systematically rejected by traditional banks due to strict credit history requirements, these workers rely on unregulated cash advance lenders charging predatory rates (30-50% monthly).

 |---|---|---|---|---|

-Because acquisition occurs at the employer level, marketing is highly targeted and cost-efficient:
+Because acquisition occurs at the employer level, marketing is highly targeted and capital-efficient:

-Because traditional interest-bearing loans (Riba) are strictly prohibited, NextPay utilizes an automated, API-driven Digital Tawarruq framework to provide liquidity legally under AAOIFI standards.
+Because interest-bearing loans (Riba) are strictly prohibited, NextPay utilizes an automated, API-driven Digital Tawarruq framework to provide liquidity legally under AAOIFI standards.
+We ensure governance through a dedicated Shariah Advisory Board comprising elite AAOIFI-certified scholars to audit the engine.

 NextPay's competitive advantage hinges on high-availability, sub-second processing.
-The platform is built on an API-first, event-driven microservices architecture capable of handling millions of concurrent events during end-of-month Saudi payroll cycles.
+The platform is built on an API-first, event-driven microservices architecture capable of handling massive concurrent loads during end-of-month payroll cycles.

 | Microservice | Responsibility | Technology Stack | Scaling Model |